Until summer 2017, roads around central London will be busy while we build the East-West Cycle Superhighway. Here's how your journey may be affected.

-East-West Cycle Superhighway is available for cyclists to use between Tower Hill and Storeys Gate.
+East-West Cycle Superhighway is available for cyclists to use between Tower Hill and Parliament Square.
 In construction areas, cycle lanes will stay open whenever possible.

 In Hyde Park, West Carriage Drive is also open for cyclists in both directions.
 On South Carriage Drive, westbound cyclists should use Rotten Row as an alternative.
 As conditions have changed, please take extra care.

 Southbound cyclists can now enter the new cycle track at Victoria Gate and continue to the junction with South Carriage Drive.